MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD05_LAB_MANUAL.md

 #### Task 4: Test the Schedule page.

 1. Run the application and view the **schedule.htm** page to verify that the list of sessions is displayed.
-2. Close Internet Explorer.
+2. Close Microsoft Edge.
-3. In the **schedule.js** file, change the requested URL to **/schedule/list?fail**, save the file, and then refresh the **schedule.htm** page in Internet Explorer.
+3. In the **schedule.js** file, change the requested URL to **/schedule/list?fail**, save the file, and then refresh the **schedule.htm** page in Microsoft Edge.

 >**Note:** The URL **/schedule/list?fail** generates errors that enable you to test that the exception handling parts of your code work correctly.

 End of RLO
 4. Run the application again and verify that the error message **Service currently unavailable** appears.
-5. After testing, close Internet Explorer and change the URL back to **/schedule/list**.
+5. After testing, close Microsoft Edge and change the URL back to **/schedule/list**.

 >**Results:** After completing this exercise, you will have modified the code for the Schedule page to displays the list of sessions retrieved from a web service, and to handle errors that can occur when communicating with a remote service.